Francois Boucher

 The most famous Francois Boucher tapestries were the Noble Pastorale series of 1755 of which many below are details.
 The originals are twelve feet high and up to nineteen feet in length.
 His tapestry designs are recognisable for the idyllic romantic scenes in country settings, combining the classical and the pastoral.
 Some below are his designs, others directly inspired by his work and others are in his style.

 Click on the images below or their titles to see a larger image, a description, available sizes/prices, and the means to order securely online.
-We provide free shipping to North America, and worldwide shipping mostly for just $20 or $30.
-With each order we enclose information about hanging a tapestry.
+We provide free shipping to North America, and worldwide shipping from just $30.
+With each order we enclose information about caring for your tapestry.